 Routine veterinary care is essential in helping ensure your pet lives a long and healthy life.
 Your pet cannot tell you if he or she feels bad or has a health problem.
 Most species instinctively hide their symptoms because they do not want to appear injured or weak.
-That can cause delay in treatment of your pet.
+That can cause a delay in the treatment of your pet.
 This delay can be expensive because additional treatment becomes necessary the longer treatment is postponed.
 This delay can also create a life-threatening condition for your pet.

 Generally, all cats and dogs need to visit the veterinarian at least annually.